 You recognize your talent and your passion for organizing while helping friends and family and realize: this is actually a career you could see yourself doing for years to come.
 You may feel excited, passionate, and eager to get started… BUT you also feel scared, unsure, and lack the confidence needed to know that you have what it takes to actually run a successful business behind the scenes.

 For me, taking the time to gain experience – and most of all confidence – has made all the difference in my career as a professional organizer.
-So, I would like to offer up an idea on how to get involved in organizing that maybe you haven’t considered yet.
+So, I would like to offer up an idea on how to get started in organizing that maybe you haven’t considered yet.

 This is my story on how I got started and what I have experienced while working as an independent contractor prior to opening my own business.